daattali/beautiful-jekyll/draft/gcpdiag.md

 - TPU
 - VPC

-GCPdiag is maintained by the Google Cloud Support team, based on their troubleshooting experience for Google Cloud customers, with contributions from the open source community.
+gcpdiag is maintained by the Google Cloud Support team, based on their troubleshooting experience for Google Cloud customers, with contributions from the open source community.

-# What IAM permissions does GCPDiag require?
+# What IAM permissions does gcpdiag require?
-The credentials used to run GCPDiag need to have the following minimum roles on the inspected project:
+The credentials used to run gcpdiag need to have the following minimum roles on the inspected project:

+- roles/viewer basic role on the inspected project.
-- Viewer on the inspected project
+- roles/serviceusage.serviceUsageConsumer predefined role on the project used for billing/quota enforcement.

-- Service Usage Consumer on the project used for billing/quota enforcement, which is per default the project being inspected, but can be explicitely set using the --billing-project option
+If the billing project differs from the project being inspected, this can be set using the --billing-project option.

-# What API's does GCPDiag require?
+# What API's does gcpdiag require?
-GCPDiag requires the following API's to be enabled on the GCP project to query:
+gcpdiag requires the following API's to be enabled on the GCP project to inspect:

 - cloudresourcemanager.googleapis.com (Cloud Resource Manager API)
 - iam.googleapis.com (Identity and Access Management API)